-(c) Approval to construct a source under an ACDP issued under paragraph (3)(b) of this rule authorizes construction and operation of the source, except as prohibited in subsection (d) of this rule, until the later of:
+(9) Approval to construct a source under an ACDP issued under division 216 authorizes construction and operation of the source, except as prohibited in section (8), until the later of:

-(A) One year from the date of initial startup of operation of the major source or major modification; or
+(a) One year from the date of initial startup of operation of the federal major source or major modification; or

-(B) If a timely and complete application for an Oregon Title V Operating Permit is submitted, the date of final action by the Department on the Oregon Title V Operating Permit application.
+(b) If a timely and complete application for an Oregon Title V Operating Permit is submitted, the date of final action by DEQ on the Oregon Title V Operating Permit application.

-(d) Where an existing Oregon Title V Operating Permit would prohibit construction or change in operation, the owner or operator must obtain a permit revision before commencing construction or operation.
+(10) Where an existing Oregon Title V Operating Permit would prohibit construction or change in operation, the owner or operator must obtain a permit revision before commencing construction or operation.

-(3) Application Processing:

-(a) Within 30 days after receiving an application to construct, or any addition to such application, the Department will advise the applicant of any deficiency in the application or in the information submitted.
-For purposes of this section, the date the Department received a complete application is the date on which the Department received all required information;

-(b) Notwithstanding the requirements of OAR 340-216-0040 or 340-218-0040, concerning permit application requirements, the Department will make a final determination on the application within six months after receiving a complete application.
-This involves performing the following actions in a timely manner:

-(A) Making a preliminary determination whether construction should be approved, approved with conditions, or disapproved;

-(B) Making the proposed permit available in accordance with the public participation procedures required by OAR 340 division 209 for Category IV.
-Extension of Construction Permits beyond the 18-month time period in paragraph (2)(a) of this rule are available in accordance with the public participation procedures required by Category II in lieu of Category IV.

 NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the EQC under OAR 340-200-0040.